Abolfazl04/FinalAttemptWPF/README.md

+## This is a mini project done for my university classes as a "Temperature simulator" created as a Windows application using WPF ##

 There are two ways of running this application :
 1- using the source code and a compiler
 2- using the executable version of the app